onegreyonewhite/easyrest/README.md

 ## Architecture

-EasyREST’s design emphasizes simplicity, extensibility, and security.
+EasyREST's design emphasizes simplicity, extensibility, and security.
 It follows a modular architecture where the core server is responsible for:

 - **Authentication & Authorization:** Validates JWT tokens and verifies scopes.
 - **Parameter Validation:** Ensures that all parameters (select, where, ordering, etc.) are safe before forwarding to the plugins.
 - **Plugin Orchestration:** Loads and manages DB plugins based on environment configuration.
-- **Context Propagation:** Extracts contextual information (e.g., timezone, HTTP headers, JWT claims) from each request and passes them to plugins via a CTE (Common Table Expression) named `erctx`.
+- **Context Propagation:** Extracts contextual information (e.g., timezone, HTTP headers, JWT claims) from each request and passes them to plugins.

 ### Overall Architecture Diagram